0x3F-Lab/uwa-ms-website/README.md

 ## Workflow

-individual branches for what you are working on
+individual branches for what you are working on (these should be branched from DEVELOPMENT)

 then into development